msegal21/poweroutages/README.md

 ## Final Model
-My final model included the following features to predict the `CAUSE.CATEGORY`.
+My final model included the following features to predict the `CAUSE.CATEGORY` (I also indicate the unknowns each feature serves to answer/how they contribute to the model's accuracy):

 	`NERC.REGION` (nominal): What region of oversight does the outage fall under?
 What other outages were the responsibility of this commission?